santiacq/arduino-sumo-robot/README.md

 ![Photo of the robot](arduino-sumo-robot.jpg)

-Honestly the robot didn't do that well in the competition because it was too light, but the electronics and the programming were pretty good.
+Honestly the robot didn't do that well in the competition because it was too light, but the electronics and programming were pretty good.